mdvanes/mdworld-jackson/content/posts/2018-05-25-elm-for-frontend.md

 # Why Elm?
 The benefits of [Elm](http://elm-lang.org/) (no runtime errors, typing) is what makes it accessible to our back-end developers.
 They are used to the functional style of Scala and in general to a workflow with a compiler.

-On the other hand, this workflow is also what makes the learning curve enormously steep to front-end developers; if you are used to an highly iterative workflow, working with a compiler is very different.
-Because of (unpredictable) runtime errors and intransparent state in conventional front-end projects, front-end developers have an iterative workflow: write a small bit of code, see what the result is in the browser.
+On the other hand, this workflow is also what makes the learning curve enormously steep to front-end developers; if you are used to the front-end workflow, working with a compiler is very different.
+Back-end (e.g. Scala) developers iterate by writing code and seeing if it compiles.
+Because of (unpredictable) runtime errors and intransparent state in conventional front-end projects, front-end developers have another kind of iterative workflow: write a small bit of code, see what the result is in the browser.
+And this means leaving the IDE, navigating your app and opening your browser devtools.

 The popularisation of live reloaders and the emphasis on a fast build chain (linters, precompilers) originates from this workflow.
-Although ultimately developing in a strongly typed and compiled language will have less errors it does require a different programming style.
+Although ultimately developing in a strongly typed and compiled language will have less errors, it does require a different programming style.

 Besides adapting to this workflow, the functionally pure coding style is infamously difficult to grasp for the uninitiated (See [Functional Programming Is Hard, That's Why It's Good](http://dave.fayr.am/posts/2011-08-19-lets-go-shopping.html), also just Google “functional programming is difficult”).
 You think you are comfortable with functional concepts (e.g. immutable state, pure functions, higher order functions, currying) and operators (e.g. map, filter, reduce) in JavaScript?
 This will be of very little help in Elm, because it is not possible to combine functional style with an OO style (or to fall back to OO when you are completely lost).